open-telemetry/opentelemetry-cpp/RELEASING.md

         ./buildscripts/pre-commit
     ```

-3. Check if any changes masde since last release broke ABI compatibility.
+3. Check if any changes made since last release broke ABI compatibility.
 If yes, update `OPENTELEMETRY_ABI_VERSION_NO` in [version.h](./api/include/opentelemetry/version.h).

 4. Push the changes to upstream and create a Pull Request on GitHub.